Distracted Driver Car Accidents

 Because this problem is so prevalent, injured distracted driver car accident victims know that Scholle Law provides the legal and medical support needed to recover from the recklessness and negligence of distracted drivers.
 Clients know they can rely on our expertise and knowledge in dealing with the law and medical issues involved with serious and catastrophic injury.
 Given the known dangers of driving distracted, it is important that you have the best advocate for your distracted driver car accident.

 CALL NOW TO SCHEDULE A FREE CONSULTATION REGARDING YOUR DISTRACTED DRIVER CAR ACCIDENT WITH SCHOLLE LAW at 770-717-5100 and toll free at 866-972-5287.

 The auto injury lawyers of Gwinnett County's Scholle Law have an excellent reputation due to our hard work and compassion to our clients.
-Area families know that when they are injured by a distracted driver they can rely on Scholle Law to provide the legal expertise needed to begin the slow and often difficult process of recovery.
+Area families, whether they are in Duluth, Lawrenceville or anywhere else, know that when they are injured by a distracted driver they can rely on Scholle Law to provide the legal expertise needed to begin the slow and often difficult process of recovery.
 Our knowledge of medical issues and complex injuries, such as spinal cord injury , brain injury and other catastrophic injuries that can be caused by a distracted driver.